Paulimjr/chat-android-udp/README.md

 - Steps for test
   - Run Server in this project > https://github.com/Paulimjr/chat-java-udp
-  - Run Client (One or more in this project > https://github.com/Paulimjr/chat-java-udp)
+  - Run JanelaMensagem (One or more in this project > https://github.com/Paulimjr/chat-java-udp)
   - Run the application on your phone
   - Enter with Server IP
   - Type "@" to connect in the chat to exit type "espace".